pmean/build-website/text/05/DishonestyResearch.md

 > which.
 >
 > In spite of all this, I do share some of the pessimism of Dr. Poses.
-> There\'s a lot of funny stuff going on behind the scenes and it is
+> There's a lot of funny stuff going on behind the scenes and it is
 > almost impossible for us outsiders to uncover the truth.

 [![Creative Commons